jaredLunde/snowpack-plugin-resize-images/README.md

 > build directory with the result of the Sharp processing.
 The original
 > image will be untouched.
 >
-> Lastly, this plugin will only resizes and transform images when the
+> Lastly, this plugin will only resize and transform images when the
 > `snowpack build` command is invoked.
 It will not run in `snowpack dev`.

 ````js